Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Streamlit Web Interface

-To support practical use of our approach, we developed an interactive web application using Streamlit\footnote{\url{https://streamlit.io}} that implements an end-to-end pipeline: from a problem specification and buggy student code to a complete Socratic debugging conversation.
-The interface provides educators and researchers with immediate access to our methodology without requiring technical expertise or substantial setup.
+To support practical use of our approach, we developed an interactive web application using Streamlit that implements an end-to-end pipeline: from a problem specification and buggy student code to RTs and complete Socratic debugging conversations.
+The application runs locally and securely loads API credentials from environment variables.

 The workflow begins when users input a problem description along with student code that fails one or more test cases, a description of the failed test case, and a misconception description.
 The application generates a reasoning trajectory that maps a path from the student's flawed mental model to a contradictory statement about program behavior.
 This trajectory subsequently guides the generation of a Socratic conversation demonstrating how an instructor might guide the student toward self-discovery of their error.